edurbrito/bombardier-II/docs/README.md

   * [VisualHelicopter](../src/src/main/java/com/lpoo/g72/gui/visualElement/VisualHelicopter.java), which is responsible for storing visual information about the Helicopter, such as the color and the form, and to draw it on the screen;
   * [Scene](../src/src/main/java/com/lpoo/g72/gui/Scene.java), which has the ability to draw its buildings in the right way.
 This also contains a List of Views for the Monsters, [VisualMonsters](../src/src/main/java/com/lpoo/g72/gui/visualElement/VisualMonster.java), because each Scene may have different ways of drawing them.

 * Controller = [Controller](../src/src/main/java/com/lpoo/g72/controller/Controller.java) is the main controller of the game, which connects the main View, [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java), and the main [Model](../src/src/main/java/com/lpoo/g72/model/Model.java).
-It gets the input from the user by calling Gui's `getKey()` function in `run()` and redirects it to subcontrollers, the [ElementControllers](../src/src/main/java/com/lpoo/g72/controller/ElementController.java), each resonsible for controlling the behaviour of a game *Element* and its correspondent View, [VisualElement](../src/src/main/java/com/lpoo/g72/controller/VisualElement.java):
+It gets the input from the user by calling Gui's `getKey()` function in `run()` and redirects it to subcontrollers, the [ElementControllers](../src/src/main/java/com/lpoo/g72/controller/ElementController.java), each one responsible for controlling the behavior of a game *Element* and its correspondent View, [VisualElement](../src/src/main/java/com/lpoo/g72/controller/VisualElement.java):
   * [HelicopterController](../src/src/main/java/com/lpoo/g72/controller/HelicopterController.java), which decides the next movement of the Helicopter based on the key pressed by the user and also considering a time factor.
-  * [MonsterController](../src/src/main/java/com/lpoo/g72/controller/MonsterController.java), which controlls the movement of a monster.
+  * [MonsterController](../src/src/main/java/com/lpoo/g72/controller/MonsterController.java), which controles the movement of a monster.
 When all controllers finish, the main controller orders the invoker to execute all the actions that were determined by each controller and orders the [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java) to draw itself, redirecting the information about the Models to the View so it can draw them in the right position.

 ##### Consequences